All humanity is one undivided and indivisible family.

 🕊️Gandhi’s vision extended beyond individual sentiment to societal and political transformation, grounded in actionable principles.
 He advocated for:

 • Tapasya (Self-Suffering): An essential element alongside Truth and Love, Tapasya involves voluntarily accepting suffering not for its own sake but as a demonstration of sincerity and a test of love.
-By accepting suffering without retaliation, the Satyagrahi aimed to prick the conscience of the opponent, demonstrate the depth of their conviction and inspire onlookers.
+By accepting suffering without retaliation, the Satyagrahi aimed to prick the conscience of the opponent, demonstrate the depth of their conviction, and inspire onlookers.

 • Ethical Living in Society: Gandhi integrated these principles into daily life, famously identifying “Seven Social Sins.”
 Consider ‘Politics without Principles’ – still relevant today when expediency overshadows integrity – or ‘Commerce without Morality,’ seen when profit motives harm people or the planet.
 He stressed that morality must underpin all societal activities, promoting global citizenship, international cooperation, and universal human rights as expressions of this unified vision.